 - Middle Frame: the middle frame is the Main Display Frame.
 It is used to display constants, assertions, help documentation, and various KB Browser tools.
 There is no standard display for the Main display frame; rather, the display changes when various links are clicked in any of the three main frames.
 If frames are turned off, this part of the display will appear under both the Toolbar and the Agenda Status Bar.

 - Bottom Frame: the bottom frame is the Agenda Status Bar.
-It provides information about the Cyc Agenda and the local OpenCyc image, and also provides means for controlling the behaviour of the Cyc Agenda.
+It provides information about the Cyc Agenda and the local OpenCyc image, and also provides means for controlling the behavior of the Cyc Agenda.
 If frames are turned off, the Agenda Status Bar will appear immediately below the Toolbar, at the top of each page.

 The OpenCyc KB Browser offers essentially the same interface for all different platforms.
 Not all versions of the Cyc System have the same exact features, however, and so there will be a few visible differences between versions.
 For example, the C version may have different options than the LISP version, or an extra diagnostic tool may be available in the Cycorp internal version that is not available in a released version.
 When possible, these minor discrepancies have been pointed out in the help documentation, though it is not always possible to describe differences in detail; simply be aware that such differences do exist.